Biography

 Kate Moore is an internationally acclaimed composer.
 Her works are performed by Asko|Schönberg, Bang on a Can, Icebreker, Slagwerk Den Haag, Ensemble Offspring, the Australian String Quartet, The Netherlands Radio Philharmonic Orchestra and Groot Omroepkoor, among others.

-In 2022 Moore received the inaugural Gieskes-Strijbis Podiumprijs for her contribution to the performing arts.
+In 2022 Moore received the Gieskes-Strijbis Podiumprijs.
 In 2017, Kate was awarded the prestigious Dutch composition award, The Matthijs Vermeulen Prize.
 In 2018/ 19, she was Zielsverwanten composer in residence at The Muziekgebouw aan ‘Ij with her band Herz Ensemble; in 2018 she was composer in focus at November Music.

 Kate has been a recipient of a MacDowell Colony and Yaddo fellowship, a Tanglewood composition fellowship and Civitella Ranieri Fellowship.
 She has attended the 2007 Bang on a Can summer institute and the 2003 Appeldoorn Young Composer meeting with De Ereprijs Orkest, where she was a prize-winner.
 She was also awarded the 2001 Franco-Australian Composition competition which allowed her to be composer in residence at the Paris Conservatoire.